ubermachine/Project-Management/README.md

 # Project-Management
 ## Project management is the application of knowledge, skills, tools, and techniques to meet the project requirements and achieve the desired outcome.

+A project, is a unique endeavor, and usually includes a set of unique deliverables.
+It's also a temporary pursuit.
+It has a defined beginning and an end.
+To put it another way, a project is a series of tasks that need to be completed to reach a desired outcome.

 Project managers usually follow a process that involves planning and organizing, managing tasks, budgeting, controlling costs and other factors.
 Everything they do helps make sure the project can be completed on time and